-What Must You Prove to Win a Premises Liability Case in Pennsylvania?
+What Do I Need to Win a Premises Liability Case?

 When a person is injured on another person’s property in Pennsylvania, the injured person may file what is called a premises liability lawsuit against the owner of the property for the injuries he or she suffered.
 Even though a person may be able to file a premises liability lawsuit against the owner of the property on which he or she was injured, the mere filing of the action does not mean that the lawsuit will be successful.
-Rather, to win a premises liability case in Pennsylvania, the injured person must prove certain elements, which we discuss below.
+Continue reading to find out what you need to win a premises liability case in Pennsylvania.

 Elements of a Premises Liability Case